Opposition to the Second Boer War: Aftermath

 The existence of anti-war sentiment contributed to the perceptions of British actions after the war.
 There was much public outrage in the UK and official Australian government opposition against the use of cheap Chinese labour, known as coolies, after the war by the governor of the new crown colonies, Lord Milner.
 Workers were often kept in appalling conditions, received only a small wage and were forbidden to socialise with the local population.
-Some believe the issue of Chinese coolie labor can be seen as the climax of public antipathy towards the war.
+Some believe the issue of Chinese coolie labour can be seen as the climax of public antipathy towards the war.

 Having taken the country into a prolonged war, the electorate delivered a harsh verdict at the first general election after the war was over.
 Arthur Balfour, succeeding his uncle Lord Salisbury in 1903 immediately after the war, took over a Conservative party that had won two successive landslide majorities but led it to a landslide defeat in 1906.